getcarina/getcarina.com/_troubleshooting/2016-02-09-run-container-using-custom-image.md

     docker push <dockerhub-user>/<custom-image>
     ```

-1. _(Optional)_ Pull the custom image down to every segment in your cluster.
+1. _(Optional)_ Pull the custom image down to every node in your cluster.
     This step is optional because Carina automatically discovers Docker Hub images.

     ```